iTerm2 with Oh My Zsh on Macbook

 zsh-autosuggestions

 For this plugin, the color for the auto suggested command lines might be too close to the background.
-To change auto suggested command color, go to iTerm -> Preferences -> Profiles -> Colors -> ANSI Colors
+To change auto suggested command color, go to iTerm -> Preferences -> Profiles -> Colors -> ANSI Colors, the first one in the Bright column is the auto suggested command color setting.
+For me, I used 80% Gray.

 VS Code Issue